someengineering/resoto.com/docs/getting-started/installation/kubernetes.md

     server: http://single-server:8529
 ```

-This is the minimum configuration, which points to an empty arangoDB database with default username and password.
+This is the minimum configuration, which points to an empty ArangoDB database with default username and password.

 The installation will create a separate database and password and secure the database installation with a generated password.
 You can find the generated database password in the secret `arango-user`.